j2store/docs/content/docs/payment-methods/authorize-net-plugin.md

 category: "payment methods"
 ---

 This Plugin enables you to receive payments via Authorize.Net Payment Gateway.
-Visit <link-text url = ¨http://authorize.net" target = ¨_blank" rel = "noopener¨">click here </link-text> to know more about the payment gateway.
+Visit <link-text url = "http://authorize.net" target = "_blank" rel = "noopener">click here </link-text> to know more about the payment gateway.

-**Requirements**
+### Requirements

 * PHP 5.2 or higher
 * Joomla 2.5.x
 * J2Store 1.0 or above

-**Installation Instructions**
+### Installation Instructions
 1. Use the Joomla installer to install the plugin.
 2. In the backend, go to Extensions->Plugin Manager and open the Heartland Payment plugin. (type = j2store).
 3. Enable the plugin.